Developer Guides & Tutorials

 }

-For English, we are providing three different translations separated with the “pipe” (|) character: when there are no visits, when there is one visit, and when there are many visits.
-For Russian, we have to provide four different cases.
-Please note that in this case, the placeholder must be named either n or count so that it’s properly handled by the Vue I18n plugin.
+For English, we are providing three different translations separated with the "pipe" (|) character: when there are no visits, when there is one visit, and when there are many visits.
+For Latvian, also provide three different options.
+Please note that in this case, the placeholder must be named either n or count so that it's properly handled by the Vue I18n plugin.

-Now we can use the $t function within the src/views/HomeView.vue file and provide any number as the second argument:
+Now we can use the t function within the src/views/HomeView.vue file and provide any number as the second argument:

 <template>